albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 1. Ongoing evaluation of voting method performance under this Act;
 2. Research into improvements to vote tabulation and seat allocation procedures;
 3. Development and validation of proposed technical modifications;
-4. Coordination with academic institutions, election administrators, and international experts; and
+4. Coordination with academic institutions, election administrators, and international experts;
-5. Public education regarding voting method mechanics and outcomes.
+5. Public education regarding voting method mechanics and outcomes;
+6. Certification, evaluation, and maintenance of the districting algorithm required by Section 403; and
+7. Publication of algorithmically generated district maps and verification tools following each redistricting cycle.

 **(2) Independence**